 Is Autism Sensory Processing Disorder the Same As Autism Spectrum Disorder

-Parents, teachers, and therapists use the terms to describe kids behaviors as they react to their sensory input.
+Parents, teachers, and therapists use the terms to describe sensory issues in kids.
 This can look like an over reaction or an under reaction to information from the outside world.

 So let’s see if we can clarify what each of these terms mean and how they are alike and how they are different.

-Autism Spectrum Disorder and Sensory Processing Disorder both share difficulty processing information brought in by the senses (much like a traffic jam).
+Autism Spectrum Disorder and Sensory Processing Disorder in children are both types of sensory disorders that share difficulty processing information brought in by the senses (much like a traffic jam).
 It is here that the message, from say our fingertips, gives the wrong sensory messages to our brain.

 Kids on the autism spectrum all struggle in some way with sensory issues.
 Some may only have minor difficulties with one or two sensory integrations.
 Other kids may experience distress so great they can barely function throughout the day.